japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

 for `ShuffleMapStage` and `ResultStage`, respectively.

-In the end, with no tasks to submit for execution, `submitMissingTasks` <<submitWaitingChildStages, submits waiting child stages for execution>> and exits.
+In the end, with no tasks to submit for execution, `submitMissingTasks` [submits waiting child stages for execution](#submitWaitingChildStages) and exits.

 `submitMissingTasks` is used when `DAGScheduler` is requested to [submit a stage for execution](#submitStage).

-## <span id="getPreferredLocs"> Finding Preferred Locations for Missing Partitions
+## Finding Preferred Locations for Missing Partitions { #getPreferredLocs }

 ```scala
 getPreferredLocs(